teateatea/heartbreaker/A/B/C/Rules/Scheduling.md

 Players who want to do upkeep tasks for established characters are encouraged to do this on Discord, but are welcome to join the pre-game hour to do these activities in person.
 Please let me know ahead of time if you want to do this *(otherwise I might be making dinner lol).*

 ___
+# Sequel Sessions
+If the evening is coming to a close, and the party is in the middle of something important, we can plan a sequel session to continue from this point rather than start anew.
+In order to continue this expedition, *everyone at the table must agree to a date and time within the next 10 days.*

+If that session does not happen for any reason, each character must roll on the **[[End of Session|Escaping the Island!]]** table above to determine how *(or if)* they got home.
+___
 *See also:* [[The Open Table Manifesto]].
 *Source:* [*Open Table Manifesto* by The Alexandrian](https://thealexandrian.net/?p=38643)